abazure-jp/Docker/wordpress/asset/phpMyAdmin/doc/config.rst

       "Structure/Relation view/Choose column to display" to choose the column.

+    This feature can be disabled by setting the configuration to ``false``.

     .. seealso:: :ref:`faqdisplay`

 .. _table_coords:
 .. config:option:: $cfg['Servers'][$i]['table_coords']

-    :type: string
+    :type: string or false
     :default: ``''``

 .. config:option:: $cfg['Servers'][$i]['pdf_pages']

-    :type: string
+    :type: string or false
     :default: ``''``

     Since release 2.3.0 you can have phpMyAdmin create :term:`PDF` pages showing the relations between your tables.
+Further, the designer interface permits visually managing the relations.
 To do this it needs two tables "pdf\_pages" (storing information about the available :term:`PDF` pages) and "table\_coords" (storing coordinates where each table will be placed on a :term:`PDF` schema output).
 You must be using the "relation" feature.

     To allow the usage of this functionality: